MicrosoftDocs/azure-docs/articles/azure-web-pubsub/quickstart-use-sdk.md

     </dependency>
     ```

-3. Now let's use Azure Web PubSub SDK to publish a message to the service.
-Let's navigate to the */src/main/java/com/webpubsub/quickstart* directory, open the *App.java* file in your editor and replace code with the below:
+1. Use Azure Web PubSub SDK to publish a message to the service.
+Navigate to the */src/main/java/com/webpubsub/quickstart* directory.
+Replace the contents in the *App.java* file with the following code:

     ```java
     package com.webpubsub.quickstart;